Birds of Kenya

 SAMBURU - LAKE NAKURU 5.5H (ROAD)

-From Samburu, you will journey to the Great Rift Valley to visit its most famous soda lake, Lake Nakuru.
-This lake is renowned as one of Kenya's oldest and most famous National Parks.
-It is known around the world for its flamingos, which are found in their thousands (sometimes millions).
+From Samburu, you will journey south into the Great Rift Valley to visit its most famous soda lake, Lake Nakuru.
+One of Kenya’s oldest and best-known National Parks, Lake Nakuru is part of the UNESCO-listed Kenya Lake System in the Great Rift Valley, renowned around the world for its flamingos, which can gather here in their thousands — sometimes even millions.

 Activities Include